-The United States and, in fact, the entire world is now facing the probable collapse of an empty banking system.
+We are now faced with the possibility of the collapse of an empty banking system.
 I won’t go into a detailed analysis of the situation because frankly, it is too complicated to understand – even for the financial wizards who created this mess in the first place.
-Take the iconic Alan Greenspan, the former head of the Federal Reserve, who admitted that the economic meltdown left him in a "state of shocked disbelief."

-When I began to write this, in the beginning of 2008, Frankly, I think most Americans are completely oblivious about the impending economic disaster.
+Frankly, I think most Americans are completely oblivious about the impending disaster.
 We’re too busy amusing ourselves to death.
-When we’ve plunged into the equivalent of the new dark ages, our enemies will be ready.
+And when we’ve plunged into the equivalent of the new dark ages, our enemies will be ready.
 The radical Muslim world has a long memory and although it’s not politically correct to say so, the current situation is really just a continuation of the Crusades.
 If the day comes when Americans sit stunned in the darkness without their television sets and air conditioning, the people who live in caves will be ready.
-When we can’t heat our homes and fuel our SUVs, the crazed oil rich Venezuelan dictator will be ready to step in to “help us out” – along with his new found friends, the Chinese and Russians, who already own more of our economy than any of us care to think about.
+When we can’t heat our homes and fuel our SUVs, the crazed oil rich Venezuelan dictator will be ready to step in to “help us out” – along with his new found friends, the Chinese, who already own more of our economy than any of us care to think about.
 If we think about it at all.